 In addition to the controls mentioned above, the Security Team also employs the expertise of third party auditing and industry certification.
 This includes, but is not limited to:

 - Annual third party process improvement and policy assessments are performed, including internal/external/security assessment and penetration testing.

 - Quarterly third party vulnerability scans with validation.

-- Blackboard MH data centers are Service Organization Control (SOC, Type 2) compliant.
+- Blackboard data centers are Service Organization Control (SOC, Type 2) compliant.
 SOC 2 reports focus on internal controls as they relate to security, availability, processing integrity, confidentiality, and privacy of the hosted systems.